fivetran/terraform-provider-fivetran/docs/resources/external_logging.md

 ```
 5. Copy the values and paste them to your `.tf` configuration.

 -> The `config` object in the state contains all properties defined in the schema.
-You need to remove properties from the `config` that are not related to log service.
+You need to remove properties from the `config` that are not related to destinations.
 See the [Fivetran REST API documentation](https://fivetran.com/docs/rest-api/log-service-management#logservicesetupconfigurations) for reference to find the properties you need to keep in the `config` section.